 Getting the materials to the roof was trickier.
 In this busy section of the nation’s capitol, there wasn’t room for a crane or staging, so the contractor utilized a network of ramps, motorized buggies, and just-in-time deliveries.
 Together, the team safely installed a secure, reliable roof system.

-- The roof of the James Madison Memorial Building required 765 squares of material (76,500 square feet).
+- The roof of the James Madison Memorial Building required 765 squares of material, or 76,500 square feet.

 - Siplast Paradiene 20/30 flexible membrane retains elasticity through severe solar load, ultraviolet rays, thermal shocks, water ponding, and extreme temperatures.